Doubly Optimal No-Regret Online Learning in Strongly Monotone Games with Bandit Feedback: Single-Agent Learning with Bandit Feedback

 \subsection{Single-Shot Ellipsoidal Estimator}

-It was~\citet{Flaxman-2005-Online} that introduced a single-shot spherical estimator in the BCO literature and cleverly combined it with online gradient descent learning~\citep{Zinkevich-2003-Online}.
-In particular, let $f: \br^n \mapsto \br$ be a function, $\delta > 0$ and $z \sim \bs^n$, a single-shot spherical estimator is defined by
+It was~\citet{Flaxman-2005-Online} that introduced a single-shot spherical estimator in the literature and combined it with online mirror descent.
+In particular, let $u: \br^n \mapsto \br$ be a function, $\delta > 0$ and $z \sim \bs^n$ where $\bs^n$ is a $n$-dimensional unit sphere, a single-shot spherical estimator is defined by

-This estimator is an unbiased prediction for the gradient of a smoothed version; that is, $\EE[\hat{v}] = \nabla \hat{f}(x)$ where $\hat{f}(x) = \EE_{w \sim \BB^n}[f(x+\delta w)]$.
-As $\delta \rightarrow 0^+$, the bias caused by the difference between $f$ and $\hat{f}$ vanishes while the variability of $\hat{v}_i$ explodes.
+This estimator is an unbiased prediction for the gradient of a smoothed version; that is, $\EE[\hat{v}] = \nabla\hat{u}(x)$ where $\hat{u}(x) = \EE_{w \sim \BB^n}[u(x+\delta w)]$ where $\BB^n$ is a $n$-dimensional unit ball.
+As $\delta \rightarrow 0^+$, the bias caused by the difference between $u$ and $\hat{u}$ vanishes while the variability of $\hat{v}$ explodes.
 This manifestation of the bias-variance dilemma plays a key role in designing bandit learning algorithms and a single-shot spherical estimator is known to be suboptimal in terms of bias-variance trade-off and hence regret minimization.
-This gap is closed by using a more sophisticated single-shot ellipsoidal estimator based on the self-concordant barrier function of $\XCal$~\citep{Saha-2011-Improved, Hazan-2014-Bandit}.
-Comparing to the spherical estimator in Eq.~\eqref{def:spherical} based on the uniform sampling,~\citet{Saha-2011-Improved} and~\citet{Hazan-2014-Bandit} proposed to sample $f$ nonuniformly over all directions and create an unbiased gradient estimate of the scaled smooth version.
-In particular, a single-shot ellipsoidal estimator with respect to an invertible matrix $A$ is defined by
+This gap is finally closed by using a more sophisticated single-shot ellipsoidal estimator based on the self-concordant barrier function for $\XCal$~\citep{Saha-2011-Improved, Hazan-2014-Bandit}.
+Comparing to the spherical estimator in Eq.~\eqref{def:spherical}, they proposed to sample the direction w.r.t. an ellipsoid and give another unbiased gradient estimate of the scaled smooth version.
+In particular, a single-shot ellipsoidal estimator for an invertible matrix $A$ is defined by